tradingview-pine-seeds/docs/ui.md

 ## Pine Editor

-This is one more tool for working with your series data on the TradingView plafrorm.
+This is one more tool for working with your series data on the TradingView platform.

 To get private data in the indicator code, a special [request.seed()][request_seed] function has been added to Pine